 The employer thus argued that in circumstances such as these, where the employer’s restructuring serves a legitimate business interest and is not merely a pretext for terminating an employee, an employee like Mr. Farwell should be obliged, as part of his duty to mitigate, to return to work for the same employer, at least for the notice period, despite the constructive dismissal.

-Decision from the Court of Appeal for Ontario
+Decision of the Court of Appeal for Ontario

 Writing for the unanimous Court of Appeal for Ontario, the Honourable Justice Peter Lauwers entertained the appellant employer’s arguments, signalling that he may have been inclined to give effect to them, writing: